 Eden Festival promotes responsible drinking.
 There will be free tap water available on all of our bars and we urge punters to stay hydrated!
 Make sure to drink soft drinks between alcoholic drinks, have at least one large meal everyday and stay within your own limits, bearing in mind the safe limits are 2-3 units per day for women and 3-4 units per day for men (but not every day).
 For more information visit drinkaware

 In order to cut down on litter Eden Festival run an deposit scheme with cups, your first pint with cost an extra £2 but include your reusable glass.
-We’ll happily refund you at the end of the festival – or take it home as memorabilia!
+Perfect to take home as memorabilia!

 There will be stalls to charge your phone, lockers to leave your valuables and small corner shop open 18hours a day in case you forget any essentials.

 There will able free cash back available on our bars if you run out of cash.

 We have set up our own team for on site waste management.
 Everything that can be recycled will be recycled, at source, and then taken to a centre for recycling.
 Bags will be issued for general waste and recyclable waste respectively and will be sorted out of eyesight.
 The various different recycling bins and waste bins will be placed all over the site and emptied on a regular basis – please help us by putting things in the right place!
 Regular site sweeps will also be carried out to make sure all waste is litter picked and does not become harmful to the festival go-er or the wildlife.